Andrew the Apostle, the First Called

 Noah James Playing Andrew in The Chosen

-A few years after the death, and resurrection of Jesus Christ, Andrew is said to have traveled north and preached in Scythia.
-In AD 38 Andrew founded the See of Byzantion, the city whose name Constantine the Great later changed to Constantinople.
-Andrew ordained and seated Stachys as its first the bishop of Byzantion.
-This diocese would later develop into the influential Patriarchate of Constantinople.
-Andrew has hence been recognized as the patron saint of Constantinople.
+Ancient Christian oral tradition tells us that around AD 38 Andrew founded the See of Byzantion and he seated Stachys as its first Bishop.
+Byzantion is the city whose name Constantine the Great later changed to Constantinople.
+That diocese would later develop into the influential Patriarchate of Constantinople.
+Andrew is recognized as the patron saint of Constantinople.

 Map of Scythia and Parthia Around 100 BC